TRAP/NEUTER/RETURN

 Please follow each of these rules, as they enable us to best care for cats and keep our staff safe.

-- Feral and semi-feral cats MUST be brought in a Tru-Catch, Havahart or other humane trap for the safety of our staff.
-We DO NOT accept feral cats in carriers, cages, boxes, etc. Please do not use a racoon or small trap for cats - they do not give the cat enough room to recover safely in after surgery.
+- Feral and semi-feral cats MUST be brought in a Tru-Catch, Havahart or other humane trap that is at least 30" long and 10" wide for the safety of our staff.
+We DO NOT accept feral cats in carriers, wire cages, boxes, etc. Please do not use a racoon or small trap for cats - they do not give the cat enough room to recover safely in after surgery.
+Please do not zip-tie or use other devices to keep traps closed so our staff can quickly access the cat; properly operating traps should stay closed on their own.
+We inject the cat with anesthesia through the trap and do not get it out until it is unconscious.
+So, please do not put anything unsafe in the trap such as breakable items, bowls, towels, blankets, etc. Pee pads or newspaper on the bottom is fine.

 - If too many trapped cats come in on any day, we may hold the cat(s) over until the next day for surgery or not accept any more cats that day due to not enough space.
 Please check our website or Facebook page before trapping cats to make sure we are accepting them that day.